fraterrisus/walkthroughs/aethus/items.md

 {% aethusitem 'Expedition Hub' %}

 *Where:* Constructed (Facilities).

+*Blueprint:* $4400 at RAPP-3, but only becomes available once you learn about Buildkits in the Rifts.

 *Cost:* 15x [Reinforced Material](#reinforced-building-material), 5x [Kalynite Bar](#kalynite-bar), 1x [Advanced Electronics](#advanced-electronics), 1x [Servomotor](#servomotor)